Nictiz/Nictiz-Snowstorm/README.md

 # Nictiz-Snowstorm
-Modified docker build package for building and deploying snowstorm and elasticsearch containers.
+Modified docker-compose for deploying snowstorm and elasticsearch containers.
 This has been tested on OSX and Linux - Docker on Windows requires small adjustments.

 # Running snowstorm and elasticsearch from scratch
-This will automatically build the snowstorm container from the IHTSDO GitHub repository.
-Edit the dockerfile in ./snowstorm to reflect the desired version available on GitHub.
+This will automatically pull the snowstorm container from the IHTSDO GitHub repository.

     *[IMPORTANT] Requirements:
     docker machine with >=4GB memory